jwu910/liferay-ui-toolbox/CONTRIBUTING.md

-Contributing to the Liferay UI Toolkit
+Contributing to the Liferay UI Toolbox
 ======================================

 :star: :raised_hands: Thanks for taking the time to read our contribution guidelines!
 We need developers like you who you care about the details. :raised_hands: :star:

-The following are a few simple things we ask as you create issues and/or send pull requests that will go a long way in helping us improve the Liferay UI Toolkit.
+The following are a few simple things we ask as you create issues and/or send pull requests that will go a long way in helping us improve the Liferay UI toolbox.

 ###Provide relevant information.